Who are Ofgem?

 Who Does Ofgem Support and What is Available to Them?

-Ofgem exists to support energy customers and the government as well as regulating the energy market in the UK.
+Ofgem exists to support energy customers and the government as well as regulating the gas and electricity markets in the UK.
 Energy customers are anyone who is an end user of gas and electricity in the UK so that includes households and business from small to large-scale organisations.

 There is a wide range of advice and support available in the form of guides including: